p1ho/google-analytics-api/README.md

 ## Features

 * **Validation**: If you make an API request and you had a typo, Google would return a [400 Bad Request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400).
 In this case you didn't get your data, but from my experience it would still eat into your [daily quota](https://developers.google.com/analytics/devguides/reporting/core/v4/limits-quotas#analytics_reporting_api_v4).
 This package uses cached results from [metadata API](https://developers.google.com/analytics/devguides/reporting/metadata/v3/) which helps with offline validation.
+(Note: some dimensions and metrics cannot be queried together, this validator as of now does not address that)

 * **Optimize Requests**: Google API forces users to break apart requests:
   - [A batchGet() request can take 5 subrequests](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet#request-body).
   - [A subrequest can have 10 metrics](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet#ReportRequest.FIELDS.metrics)

-  This means the returned report can be difficult to parse and aggregate.
+  This means it can be difficult to aggregate the requests needed for a batchGet() call.
+If done incorrectly, this can lead to wasting space (e.g., having a lower metrics count than 10 in a subrequest).
 This package optimizes the packaging process of building a `batchGet()` request so no space is wasted in a single request.

-* **Intuitive Reports**: Just as the package helps you aggregate the requests, it also reorganizes the fragmented reports Google returned, it's structured minimally and intuitively.
+* **Intuitive Reports**: Just as the package helps you aggregate the requests, once Google API returns the reports, this program also reorganizes the fragmented reports Google returned so it's structured minimally and intuitively.
+See [Report Structure](#report-structure) for details.

 # Requirements